pushpesh-projects/authentication-authorization-concepts/JWT.md

 ### JSON Web Key (JWK)
-JWK (RFC 7517) stands for JSON Web Key.
-JWK is a JSON data structure that contains information about hashing function's cryptographic key.
-It's a way to store your hashing key in JSON format.
+JWK is a JSON structure representing a set of public keys as a JSON object using the Elliptic Curve or RSA algorithms.
+Public key representations can help verify the signature with the corresponding private key.
 {
     "kty":"EC",
     "crv":"P-256",